 These three macro processes manage the flow of information, product, and funds required to generate, receive, and fulfill a customer request.
 The CRM macro process aims to generate customer demand and facilitate the placement and tracking of orders.
 It includes processes such as marketing, pricing, sales, order management, and call center management.
 At an industrial distributor such as W.W.
-Grainger, CRM processes include the preparation of catalogs and other marketing materials, management of the website, and management of the call center that takes orders and provides service.
+Grainger, CRM processes include the preparation of catalogs and other marketing materials, management of the Web site, and management of the call center that takes orders and provides service.
 The ISCM macro process aims to fulfill demand generated by the CRM process in a timely manner and at the lowest possible cost.
 ISCM processes include the planning of internal production and storage capacity, preparation of demand and supply plans, and fulfillment of actual orders.
 At W.W.
 Grainger, ISCM processes include planning for the location and size of warehouses; deciding which products to carry at each warehouse; preparing inventory management policies; and picking, packing, and shipping actual orders.
-The SRM macro processes include the evaluation and selection of suppliers, negotiation of supply terms, and communication regarding new products and orders with suppliers.
+The SRM macro process aims to arrange for and manage supply sources for various goods and services.
+SRM processes include the evaluation and selection of suppliers, negotiation of supply terms, and communication regarding new products and orders with suppliers.
 At W.W.
 Grainger, SRM processes include the selection of suppliers for various products, negotiation of pricing and delivery terms with suppliers, sharing of demand and supply plans with suppliers, and the placement of replenishment orders.